Jochen Rindt: Sports cars

 Rindt's best result came the following year at the 1965 24 Hours of Le Mans.
 Sharing the drive of a Ferrari 250LM with American Masten Gregory for the North American Racing Team, Rindt won the event.
 Neither driver was happy to race in a seemingly uncompetitive car.
 A 1998 article in Motor Sport stated that neither appeared to show much interest in the race, but instead it was "more a case of 'hope it breaks soon' so they could draw their money and split".
 At the start, the drivers had to run to their cars; Rindt entered with a forward roll that allowed him to get his foot on the throttle instantly and take an early lead.
 The pair experienced considerable trouble in the early part of the race; the car did not restart during Gregory's first pit stop.
 Later, the engine failed partially and Gregory brought the car into the pits on only six of twelve cylinders.
 At this point, Rindt had already changed back into his civilian clothes, expecting their race to be over.
 After thirty minutes of repairs, the car restarted and Rindt and Gregory agreed to drive the rest of the event "flat out", at full speed and with the accompanying risk.
 Rindt drove most of the night, advancing from 18th to third position by dawn.
 Gregory persuaded Rindt to let him drive the closing part of the race, suspecting that his young teammate might not drive moderately enough to nurse the car to the finish.
 Jacky Ickx later recalled that the two had driven "like maniacs".
 Even so, the car survived, handing the pair what Ickx called an "unexpected victory".

 Later that year, Rindt drove, again in a Ferrari 250LM, at the 500 kilometre race at Zeltweg.
 He was able to win ahead of the better powered Ferrari of Mike Parkes owing to a special lever that manually activated the brake lights.
 Using the tool shortly before his actual braking point, Rindt was able to force Parkes to brake earlier than him which allowed him to stay ahead.

-Apart from his 1965 victory, he never finished the race in Le Mans.
+Apart from his 1965 victory, Rindt never finished the race in Le Mans.
 In 1966, his Ford GT40 (shared with Innes Ireland) suffered an engine failure.
 A year later, he drove a Porsche 907 with Gerhard Mitter until their camshaft failed.